 Go where you know things get built right

-In 2012 Ohio’s automotive OEMs produced nearly 1.4 million vehicles.
+In 2012 Ohio’s automotive OEMs produced more than 1.4 million vehicles.
 Car makers had a strong 2012 in Ohio selling 15.8 million vehicles.

 The constant motion of materials and product

 340+ fast-moving companies want to do business with you.
 Ohio is home to nearly 10% of all North American Tier-1 Automotive suppliers, totaling nearly 350 businesses.

 Automotive manufacturing employment in Ohio grew at 13.9% between 2010 and 2012.

 Get to market faster: Anywhere in this state you’ll have easy access to profitable automotive markets.
 Ohio is recognized globally for its fast, effective routing of goods and services worldwide.
 Multi modal and centrally located, Ohio’s logistical infrastructure is designed to move parts and products in and out remarkably fast.

 More than $3 billion was committed to investment by 75 automotive industry companies from 2008-2011, as recorded by the Ohio Development Services Agency.
 More than 9,466 new jobs and 3.23 million square feet of space are anticipated when the projects are completed.